Ultimate Mission Viejo Real Estate Investing Guide for 2026

 Unemployment Rate

-If a community has a high rate of unemployment, there are fewer tenants and buyers in that market.
-Current renters can experience a difficult time paying rent and replacement tenants may not be there.
-High unemployment has an expanding effect across a market causing declining transactions for other companies and lower earnings for many jobholders.
-Companies and people who are contemplating relocation will look elsewhere and the area’s economy will suffer.
+When a market has a steep rate of unemployment, there are fewer tenants and buyers in that location.
+Lease vacancies will multiply, bank foreclosures might increase, and income and investment asset growth can equally suffer.
+Excessive unemployment has an increasing effect on a market causing declining transactions for other companies and lower pay for many workers.
+Businesses and people who are thinking about relocation will search elsewhere and the location's economy will deteriorate.

 Income Levels